hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/goal-export-columns-xlsx.md

-# Export Column Metadata To XLSX
+# Exporting Column Metadata To an XLSX File

 The `export-columns-xlsx` generates an XLSX Column Metadata Report for tables and views in the database schema.
 The properties shown in this report can be essential to write custom logic in